oh-my-neovim/oh-my-neovim/README.md

 ### Basic Installation

 Oh My Neovim is installed by running one of the following commands in your terminal.
-You can install this via the command-line with either `curl` or `wget`.
+You can install this via the command-line with `curl`.

 ```shell
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/yacut/oh-my-neovim/master/tools/install.sh)"